 Four years later, apparently I had adjusted.
 I actually found myself willing to head into the unknown again, starting my career in New York City, of all places.
 As I said, the day before graduation I got married.
 The day after graduation, my new bride and I began hitch-hiking across the country to settle in New York City's Lower East Side.
 In 1969, it didn't seem at all remarkable that I should arrive in New York to start my career with no money, no job, no experience, and a degree in philosophy!
 Wasn't that how everyone did it?

 Was I able to do that because I had already looked into the maw of the unknown and lived and decided nothing could touch me any more?
 Was it because I had finally achieved a degree of self-confidence?
 Who knows?

 Going to Claremont.
 Getting married.
 Moving to New York.
 Getting divorced.
 Traveling "behind the Iron Curtain".
 Getting married.

-In each case, I made my decision the way I did because I couldn't see any alternatives to evaluate.
-Was I making the worst mistake in my life?
+Was I making a horrible mistake?
 Of course that was possible.
-But my life led in that direction and I didn't see any other choice.
+But my life led in that direction and in each case, I didn't see any other choice.

-This in spite of the fact that, in each case, any objective observer would have said the choice I made was the most bizarre one imaginable.
+This in spite of the fact that any objective observer would have said the choice I made was the most bizarre one imaginable.